 Leveraged to the max, Unilock was founded on humble beginnings focused on providing a quality product to a new market.
 It probably isn’t a stretch to say that the market didn’t know what a paver was, never mind the inherent benefits and installation requirements.
 Fortunately, Ed was able to develop European connections to provide the seed money to put the vision into motion.
 These investors had grown up with segmental paving products in Europe and were willing to take the risk of developing the North American market with Ed at the helm.

-Unilock continued to grow through the building boom of the 1980s as plants where constructed around the greater Toronto area.
-By 1984 the first Unilock® US operation in Buffalo, was established; the start of the Unilock presence in north eastern US.
-By the 1990s, production facilities were in full operation on the outskirts of Chicago, Detroit, New York, Boston and Cleveland.
+Unilock continued to grow through the building boom of the 1980’s as plants were constructed around the greater Toronto area.
+By 1984, the first Unilock US operation, in Buffalo, was established; this was the start of the Unilock presence in north eastern US.
+By the 1990’s, production facilities were in full operation on the outskirts of Chicago, Detroit, New York, Boston and Cleveland.

 Exclusive international relationships we have with other manufacturing and concrete design groups provide Unilock the unique advantage to harness global innovations.
 The meetings with these groups not only serve as a platform to share successful ideas, but also those that didn’t work out so well.
 We all know that local markets have unique tastes, but there are also solutions to shared problems that benefit the international market.

 Dirt, grime and in particular gum are an unsightly reality in all markets.
 Rain and street cleaners can do their best to clean pavement surfaces, but gum has traditionally been stubborn to remove.
 Don’t forget the oil left by a delivery truck in your driveway or the food spilled at your recent patio party?
 Metten’s German innovation delivers new StayClean technology to facilitate ease of cleaning of all stubborn stains including gum, oil and food.
-Unilock exclusively brings you this technology in our Select Umbriano® and Belpasso® products which boast beauty and stain resistance for both commercial and residential applications.
+Unilock exclusively brings you this technology in our Select Umbriano® product which boasts beauty and stain resistance for both commercial and residential applications.

 We continue to learn a great deal from our successes and our mistakes as we endeavor to pursue the ultimate in paving technology.